Code-the-Dream-School/python-200/lessons/03_ML_classification/01_ml_preprocessing.md

 'bird' -> 3
 ```

-If we did this, the model would think that "cat" is somehow bigger than "dog", or that the distance between categories carries meaning.
+If we did this, the model would think that "cat" is bigger than "dog", or that the distance between categories carries meaning.
 That is not true.
 These numbers would create a false ordering that does not exist in the real categories.

 To avoid this, we use one-hot encoding.
 One-hot encoding represents each category as an array where:

-- all elements are 0
-- except for one element, which is 1
+- all elements are 0 except for one element, which is 1
 - the position of the 1 corresponds to the category

-So the categories become:
+So the categories from above would become:

 ```
 dog  -> [1, 0, 0]